vold-la/EatHub-backend/README.md

 ### `Ongoing development`
-jwt for securing routes, csurf token to prevent csrf.
+- jwt for securing routes
+- csurf token to prevent csrf.

 ## Show your support

-Give a star∏è if you like this project! <br />
+Give a star, if you like this project! <br />
 Contributions & feedbacks are welcome!